 MPH Candidate, Brown University School of Public Health

-Postdoctoral Fellow, Division of Preventive Medicine, UAB School of Medicine
+Postdoctoral Fellow, Division of Preventive Medicine, UAB School of Medicine,

-Scholar, Minority Health, Equity, and Disparities, University of Alabama, Birmingham
+Postdoctoral Scholar, Minority Health, Equity, and Disparities, University of Alabama, Birmingham

 Interests: Urban health equity, impact of built environments on health, heat-islands, equity in infrastructure, fostering grass roots change.

-Penney Miyan, MA, MS
+Penney Miyan, MA, MS, EMT

 Biomedical Sciences, Tufts University School of Medicine

 Ph.D.
-Candidate, Georgetown University
+Candidate, Philosophy/Bioethics, Georgetown University

-Emergency Medical Technician, Community Volunteer Emergency Medical Services
+Volunteer Emergency Medical Technician

 The Digital Equity Initiative, LLC, is a registered non-profit organization in the state of Wyoming. ©Copyright.
 All rights reserved.